Understanding your energy usage

-Take a look at these five other simple steps to reduce how much you spend on fuel.
+We've put together five simple steps to help you reduce how much you spend on fuel.

 Cutting down on the amount you drive is an easy way to reduce the amount you spend on fuel.
 But it’s not always possible.